Diocese of Macau

 Its cathedral is the Cathedral of the Nativity of Our Lady.

 Its patron saints are Francis Xavier and Catherine of Siena, and its motto is Scientia et Virtus (Knowledge and Virtue).

-Stephen Lee Bun-sang is the current bishop and the third Chinese bishop of the diocese.
+Stephen Lee Bun-sang is the current bishop and the third ethnically Chinese bishop of the diocese.

 History

 It was established on January 23, 1576, by the edict of Pope Gregory XIII, on vast territory split off from Roman Catholic Diocese of Malacca.
-It originally covered China, Japan, Vietnam and the Malay archipelago, with the exception of the Philippines.
+It originally covered China, Japan, Vietnam and the Malay Archipelago, with the exception of the Philippines.
 From its founding, the diocese was a suffragan diocese of the Archdiocese (soon Patriarchate) of Goa, in Portuguese India.

 It gradually lost most of its territory, in and around continental China: